Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.8 Preferred Language
 *Legal Ground f, communication with registered people*
 For communication with people, Inter-*Actief* makes use of various means, under which her website and e-mails.
-This communication is preferrably done in the preferred language of the person, to avoid having to send each communication in two languages.
+This communication is preferably done in the preferred language of the person, to avoid having to send each communication in two languages.
 The preferred language is therefore saved by the association.

 #### 2.1.9 Internationality
 *Legal Ground a, voluntary registration internationality*